MartinAramayo/pyTick/README.md

 <img src="pyTickLogo.png" align="right" />

-# pyTick: A WIP CLI Tickspot API wrapper
+# pyTick: a CLI Tickspot API wrapper

 pyTick allows you to load entries to the Tickspot platform